siddhantgarodia/Web-Crawler-AI-Chatbot/README.md

 - Respect `robots.txt` and site terms of service.
 The crawlers in this repo do not automatically respect `robots.txt` — add that logic or run only on sites you have permission to crawl.
 - Be cautious with large-scale crawling: limit rate and enforce polite pauses; the sample crawlers use small sleeps but are not production-grade.

-## Next steps / improvements you might want

-- Reuse a Playwright browser instance across pages for higher throughput.
-- Add a `requirements.txt` and/or `pyproject.toml` for reproducible installs.
-- Add `robots.txt` compliance and concurrency controls.
-- Add unit tests for the JSON cleaning and filename normalization logic.

----

-If you want, I can also:
-- Add a `requirements.txt` with pinned versions.
-- Fix a small bug I noticed in `crawler.py`'s entrypoint check so `python crawler.py` works as expected.

-Tell me which of the two additions you'd like me to do next.